zglue/zip-orcad-design/README.rst

 Contact: jorge@zglue.com

-*Released under zOH License v.
-1.0 for distribution and open-source development*
+*Released under Apache 2.0 license for distribution and open-source development*

 Overview
 ========

 This repository contains a TCL script that generates a valid SPICE netlist from an OrCAD schematic that can be directly imported in ChipBuilder, an OrCAD ChipBuilder symbol library, and an example OrCAD schematic with it's importable netlist.
 Besides having a working example system that can be used to test the schematic import process, the repository also serves as a template and tutorial for creating ZIP-based schematics with OrCAD's schematic capture tool.
-The TCL script, ChipBuilder symbol library, and example schematic files in this repository are being released by zGlue Inc under the zGlue Open Hardware V1 license.
+The TCL script, ChipBuilder symbol library, and example schematic files in this repository are being released by zGlue Inc under Apache 2.0 license.

 Creating a Schematic